Unit Guide for Daily Warm-Ups

 Week 2

-• Monday: How did young people help the movement?
+• Monday: How did young people contribute to the movement?

-• Thursday: How did this movement inspire others?
+• Thursday: How did the movement inspire other groups?

-• Friday: Why does this movement still matter?
+• Friday: Why does this movement still matter today?

 Unit 13: Modern America and the 21st Century